-New for 2014 – we have ‘renovated’ the coal house and can now offer guests a secure drying room in the old coal hole – now whitewashed, shoe rack and rail installed and oil radiator at the ready.
+We have ‘renovated’ the coal house and can offer guests a secure drying room in the old coal hole – now whitewashed, shoe rack and rail installed and oil radiator at the ready.
 So, what ever our delightful Dumfriesshire weather does on your round of golf, mountain bike ride, hike or fishing trip, you’ll be ready to do it all again the next day!

 Cycling – We are centrally placed for the ‘7Stanes’ mountain bike trails with the nearest being Mabie and Ae Forest.
 There’s an outdoor tap/spray just outside the back door to wash your bikes down with afterwards and plenty of space in the garage for you to store them.
 If cycle touring is more your scene there are plenty of quiet country lanes to explore and 3 national cycle routes, the 7, 74 and part the ‘National Byways’ network are close by.
 If you have a day off the bikes you could always visit the bicycle museum at Drumlanrig Castle.